zmegahed/Google-Chrome-Measurment-Extension/README.md

-Google Chrome Extenstion that utilizes JavaScript to
+Google Chrome Extenstion that utilizes JavaScript to change measurements in real time.

+The extension features an interactive popup that lets you choose however many measurements you want to change and choose wwhich ones will work.